Willson Contreras Player Props: Cardinals vs. White Sox

 Willson Contreras At The Plate

-- He has hit a home run in seven games this season (9.1%), homering in 2.8% of his trips to the dish.
+- He has gone deep in 9.1% of his games this year, and 2.8% of his plate appearances.

-- In 29.9% of his games this season, Contreras has had at least one RBI.
-He's picked up more than one in 7.8% and driven in three or more of his team's runs in two contests.
+- Contreras has had at least one RBI in 29.9% of his games this year (23 of 77), with two or more RBI six times (7.8%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 35.1% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (9.1%).
+- He has scored in 35.1% of his games this year, with two or more runs scored in 9.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.